Library of Congress - Enhanced view.

 I acknowledge the research work of several family genealogists whose work has been an important resource in this extensive narrative and research project to determine relationships of this Eubank family. - Iris Wagner

 MARGARET JACQUELINE MOORE of Jackson, Mississippi.
 From family, state, county, and church archives, "Jac" compiled a 19th century Eubank-Ware-Hunter-Allen history with charts and proof.
-Her work has been a strong foundation for further research in developing the genealogy of the Eubank family and associated families, in Hinds and Rankin Counties, Mississippi.
+Her work has been a strong foundation for further research in developing the genealogy of the Eubank family and associated families, in Hinds and Rankin Counties, Mississippi, and in Amherst and Caroline Counties.
 She was first cousin to my father, William A. Eubank.

 MRS. H. TUCKER EUBANK (Sallie M. Eubank), of Amherst County, shared her time, and with sisters, Mrs. Evelyn Jeter and Mrs. Rebecca Davidson, her gracious hospitality.
-Mrs. Eubank knowing the names of the children of her great-great-grandfather George Eubank, born 1746, was a great help.
+Mrs. Eubank's knowledge of the children of her great-great-grandfather George Eubank, born 1746, was a great help.

 MAI EUBANK BOATWRIGHT of Mabank, Texas, some years ago corresponded and shared research with Jacqueline Moore.
 Mrs. Boatwright is a descendant of John Eubank's son Elias M. Eubank and wife Elizabeth W. Thompson.
 Elias and Elizabeth immigrated in the 1830's to Texas.
 Their grandson Thomas H. Eubank and business partner G. W. "Dodge" Mason were co-founders of Mabank, Texas.